Septic Do’s and Don’ts

 - Do check your interceptor drain regularly to ensure that it is free flowing.

-- Run water regularly in seldom used drains such as sinks, tubs, showers, etc. to avoid noxious gases from building up and causing odors inside.
+- Run water regularly in seldom used drains such as sinks, tubs, showers, etc. to avoid noxious gasses from building up and causing odors inside.

 Wind River Environmental suggested detergents, cleaners and toilet paper for use in Septic Systems: